excaliburjs/excaliburjs.github.io/README.md

 User documentation can be contributed to in the core repository [excalibur](https://github.com/excaliburjs/Excalibur) under the `docs` folder.

+## Adding to Showcase

+Have a game you've made with Excalibur?
+Submit a PR!
+Edit the `src/data/showcase.js` file.
+Upload an image to `src/assets/images/showcase` as a PNG.
+Import it like the other images in the showcase module.

 ## Build Environment

 ### Requirements